• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • That explains the existence of two different expressions for one thing: pig – pork, cow – beef, sheep – mutton.

-• Expressions for animals come from English because it was language of common people.
+• Expressions for animals come from English because it was the language of common people.
 They kept cattle but they couldn’t afford them.

-• French was the language of the government, law and literature.
+• French was the language of the government, law, and literature.

 • Latin was the language of the church.